This is a guide to visiting the Brecon Beacons waterfalls in South Wales. Discover 5 easy walking trails and choose which one is right for you.

 Summary of waterfalls in the Brecon Beacons

-The Brecon Beacons has an incredible choice of waterfalls to explore and in this guide I have outlined five of the best options.
+The Brecon Beacons has a beautiful choice of waterfalls to explore and in this guide I have outlined five of the best options.
 There are walking options for families as well as hikes for the more adventurous.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!